lelepado01/HVAC_Benchmarks/README.md

 Experiments are run for 3, 5 and 10 epochs, yielding total training times of around 5 minutes (for 3 epochs) and 25 (for 10 epochs).
 Wallclock time is kept at 30 for all runs.

+### Second Training (for epoch time comparison)

+Same model has been trained on 2 nodes (16 GPUs).
+The dataset consists in 100 samples * number of nodes * number of gpus per node, so each process passes through 100 samples.

+This modality was used only for checking time separation between first and other epochs, to see HVAC improvement.

 ### Logged times

 I saved times for: